aarnasingh812/Conversational_Chatbot/README.md

 5. Now down all the files from my GitHub in your folder(chatbot) and save them.
 6. Run  the command "pip install -r requirements.txt" in your terminal.
 To download all the requirements.
-7. Finally, run the command "streamlit run app.py".
-   It will open the Streamlit app  in the browser with the localhost URL.
+7. Finally, run the command "streamlit run app.py". (app.py is the name of Python file) It will open the Streamlit app  in the browser with the localhost URL.

 Note: I have provided my API keys of the platform providing open source model in the .env file.